IBM-Bluemix-Docs/security-advisor/direct-connect.md

 ## Editing bookmarks
 {: #edit-bookmark}

-If something has changed in your security tool and you need to edit your bookmark, you can use the Security and Compliance Center UI.
+If something has changed in your security tool and you need to edit your bookmark, you can use the {{site.data.keyword.compliance_short}} UI.

 1. In the IBM Cloud console, click the **Menu** icon ![Menu icon](../icons/icon_hamburger.svg) **> Security and Compliance**.
 2. In the **Gain insight** section, click **Configure > Bookmarks**.